How to select electricity emission factors - Scope 2 guidance

 The most relevant factors are:

 Total emissions from electricity supplied through the grid divided by the total energy supplied.
-This is the factor most often published by national government agencies like the US EPA or the UK BEIS.
+This is the factor most often published by national government agencies like the US EPA (opens in a new tab) or the UK BEIS (opens in a new tab).

 Where a subnational / regional emission factor is available then this should be used in place of the national factor.

-There are several countries that have subnational grids and publish associated emission factors including the US, Canada and Australia.
+There are several countries that have subnational grids and publish associated emission factors including the US (opens in a new tab), Canada (opens in a new tab) and Australia (opens in a new tab).
 As an example, in the US electricity is supplied via a number of subnational grids called NERC (North American Electric Reliability Council) regions with emission factors published by the EPA's Emission & Generation Resource Integrated Database (eGRID).
 Where a subnational / regional emission factor is available then this should be used in place of the national factor.

 If an organization buys energy through a direct line from a power plant then this direct line is effectively a mini-grid.
 This may be a generation facility located at a central plant of a campus, or an on-site generation facility that is owned or operated by another organization.
 The fuel type and emissions are likely to be known and the associated emission factor should be applied rather than the national or regional grid average.